About

 UKRAINE CRISIS: Following the criminal invasion of Ukraine by the Russian Federation, many Ukrainian academics are in need of financial, material, and other forms of assistance.
 If you would like to help, the best place to start is by supporting the programme run by the Council for Academics at Risk (CARA).

-I am a historian of knowledge and its relationship to other areas of culture, focussing on early modern Europe within a broader global context.
+I am a historian of knowledge and its relationship to other areas of human culture, focussing on early modern Europe within a broader global context.
 I completed my PhD at the University of Cambridge in 2010.
 Since then, I have held positions at Trinity College, Cambridge and All Souls College, Oxford.
 In 2022–23, I was a Visiting Professor at the Rogers Research Institute for the History of Science at Caltech and the Huntington Library.
 In 2016 I received the inaugural Leszek Kołakowski Prize in Intellectual History.

 You can follow up my writing on the Publications and Non-Academic writing pages.
 My first book, Ancient Wisdom in the Age of the New Science (Cambridge University Press, 2015), was named as one of the 2016 Books of the Year by the Times Literary Supplement.
 My most recent book, The Kingdom of Darkness, was published by Cambridge University Press in 2022.
+I am currently completing a history of the sciences and the humanities from ancient Mesopotamia to the 18th century, focussing especially on the connection between educational structures and intellectual change.

 If you are a student and cannot get hold of my publications electronically or in your institutional library, please get in touch and I shall supply you with an electronic copy where it is available.